United Way of Coastal and Western Connecticut Inc

 -

-Leverage multiple funding streams: UWCWC administers several different grant programs.
-Consider which program(s) best align with your work—Impact Philanthropy, Danbury Social Services, Social Equity Council, or EFSP.
+Leverage multiple funding streams: UWCWC administers several different grant programmes.
+Consider which programme(s) best align with your work—Impact Philanthropy, Danbury Social Services, Social Equity Council, or EFSP.

 -

-Reapplication is welcomed: Previously unsuccessful applicants are explicitly encouraged to apply, with dedicated funding set aside for organizations new to United Way funding.
+Reapplication is welcomed: Previously unsuccessful applicants are explicitly encouraged to apply, with dedicated funding set aside for organisations new to United Way funding.

 References